 The dashboard surfaces what most people actually want to know:

-- Your largest assets and debts.
+• Largest assets and largest debts.

-- Trends across whatever window you choose.
+• Trends across whatever window you choose.

-You can read about each of the five core capabilities on the features page, or jump straight to any of them — purposeful data, flexible cadence, the dashboard, milestones, or data import and export.
+You can read about each of the five core capabilities on the features page, or jump straight to any of them: purposeful data, flexible cadence, the dashboard, milestones, or data import and export.

 Who Verdly is for

-A note on financial confidence
+A note on confidence

-The Financial Conduct Authority’s Financial Lives survey reports that millions of UK adults have low confidence in managing money, planning for the future, or keeping up with bills (FCA, Financial Lives 2022).
-A net worth tracker is not a fix for that — confidence comes from knowledge, advice, and time.
-But a clearer view of your own numbers is a useful place to start, and our writing here will keep returning to that idea.
+The FCA’s Financial Lives survey reports that millions of UK adults have low confidence in managing money, planning for the future or keeping up with bills (FCA, Financial Lives 2022).
+A net worth tracker is not going to fix that on its own.
+Confidence comes from knowledge, advice and time.

 How to get started